Serving all 26 counties across Ireland

 Education (schools, colleges)€0.10 – €0.30 per m² per cleanTerm-time scheduling, summer deep clean

-Staff hourly rate (typical)€18 – €32 per operative hourInclusive of wage, on-costs, management, QA
+Staff fixed monthly fees apply (typical)€18 – €32 per operative hourInclusive of wage, on-costs, management, QA

 Compliance & accreditation